kevmhughes/ChitChat/README.md

 7. Download Xcode to create an iOS simulator: [Xcode](https://developer.apple.com/xcode/resources/)

-8. Create an account in Google Firebase: [Google Firebase](https://firebase.google.com)
+8. Configure Google Firebase for this project: [Google Firebase](https://firebase.google.com)

-9. Add Firestore, a NoSQL database to the Project: [Add Firestore](https://firebase.google.com/docs/web/setup)
+* Add Firestore, a NoSQL database to the Project: [Add Firestore](https://firebase.google.com/docs/web/setup)

-Copy the contents of the config object from `{ apiKey:… to messagingSenderId:…}`.
+* Copy the contents of the config object from `{ apiKey:… to messagingSenderId:…}`.
 You will need to integrate this configuration info into the `firebase.initializeApp` object in the “Chat.js” file, which is what will allow the app to connect to Firestore.

-In Cloud Firestore, create a collection, name it "messages", and add the follwoing fields.
+* In Cloud Firestore, create a collection, name it "messages", and add the following fields.

 ![Screenshot 2021-04-12 at 17 36 17](https://user-images.githubusercontent.com/48656356/114424687-a89bc280-9bb8-11eb-9bf3-647137f004c2.png)

-11. Create the storage for the videos/photos: [Create storage](https://firebase.google.com/docs/storage?authuser=0)
+* Create the storage for the videos/photos: [Create storage](https://firebase.google.com/docs/storage?authuser=0)

 # Tools Used